Taipei Arena

-The Taipei Arena (臺北小巨蛋 (Táiběi xiǎojùdàn, T'ai^{2}pei^{3} hsiao^{3}chü^{4}tan^{4}, Taipei little big egg)) is a multi-purpose stadium in the capital Taipei, Taiwan, and it is operated by the Taipei Rapid Transit Corporation (TRTC).
+The Taipei Arena (臺北小巨蛋) is a multi-purpose stadium in Songshan District, Taipei, Taiwan, and it is operated by the Taipei Rapid Transit Corporation (TRTC).
 Built in 2005, the large multi-purpose stadium can accommodate major international sport events such as ice skating, ice hockey, gymnastics, handball, basketball, tennis, badminton, table tennis, indoor soccer, boxing, judo, karate, taekwondo and wrestling.

 Building

 It was designed by Archasia, an architectural firm based in Taipei, and Populous, a Kansas City, Missouri, design and architectural firm specializing in sports venues.

 It is located at the site of the former Taipei Municipal Baseball Stadium (built in 1958, opened 1959, demolished 2000).
 The arena was opened on 1 December 2005.

 The main arena has an adjustable floor space: its minimum floor space is 60m × 30m, and can be extended to 80m × 40m.

 The Chinese Taipei Ice Hockey League (CTIHL) plays out of the auxiliary arena, which is a 60m × 30m ice skating rink.

 The basement now houses two large gas turbine power generators to be used for the surrounding district during emergencies.